 - Add NDI Sources in Streamlabs.
 When you create a new Source, you should now see “NDI Source” listed as an option in Streamlabs.
 In the Source Name dropdown menu, look for an entry containing the words “Skype - live” followed by the Skype username of the person you’re trying to add.
 Select it from the list to add that NDI feed as a Source, then repeat as necessary for any other participants.
 To add your own feed, look for the “Skype - local” Source (unless you’re an advanced user, it’s easiest to use this instead of adding your webcam and microphone as separate Sources).

 - Mute audio from all but one NDI source.
 Since each NDI feed from Skype contains the entire audio mix for the call, your audience will hear an annoying echo when everyone’s audio is combined in your stream output.
 To remedy this, go to the Mixer panel and click the speaker icon to mute audio from all NDI Sources except your own.

-OBS.Ninja is a simple, browser-based solution for adding remote video feeds as sources in Streamlabs OBS.
+OBS.Ninja is a simple, browser-based solution for adding remote video feeds as sources in Streamlabs Desktop.

 METHOD 2: BROWSER SOURCES FROM OBS.NINJA